Nordix/xcluster-cni/README.md

 <img src="node-local-plugin.svg" alt="ipam node-local figure" width="100%" />

-Ipam `node-local` is a (small) shell script that uses `kubectl` to read the K8s node object and `jq` to insert the address ranges in the json code.
+Ipam `node-local` is a (small) shell script that uses `jq` to insert the address ranges in the json code.
 The `node-local` does not care about the CNI parameters in the environment.

 #### Dependency

-These programs must be executable on all nodes;
+This programs must be executable on all nodes;

- * kubectl

  * jq